Neelam-Sambnani/HR-Data-Analytics/README.md

 ---
 In this project, I harnessed the power of data analytics to gain valuable insights into employee attendance and leave behavior.
 By analyzing these patterns, I aimed to provide actionable information for optimizing HR processes and enhancing overall workforce productivity.

+**Data Description**
+---
+The HR Analytics project is built upon an Excel dataset containing three main sheets, each providing essential data related to employee attendance and leave patterns.
+Here's a description of the key fields in the dataset:

+**- Employee Code:**  A unique identifier for each employee.

+**- Employee Name:**  The name of the employee.

+**- Dates:**  Records various dates related to employee attendance.

+**- Month:**  Indicates the month corresponding to the attendance record.

+**- Work from Home Data:**  Information about whether an employee worked remotely on a given date.

+**- SL Date:**  Information about dates on which sick leaves was taken.

+**Data Exploration**
+---
+In the data exploration phase, the following key activities were carried out for each of the three sheets:

+**Data Merging:**

+**-**  While the sheets represent data for different months, data from all three sheets were merged within Power BI to create a unified dataset.
+This allowed for comprehensive analysis
+        and visualization.

+**Data Transformation:**

+       Data cleaning and transformation were performed on each sheet individually to ensure accuracy and consistency.
+This included handling date formats, addressing missing or inconsistent values, and preparing the data for analysis.

+**Key Measures:**

+ **- Presence %:**  Calculating the percentage of days an employee was present across the three months.

+ **- Sick Leave %:**  Determining the percentage of days an employee took sick leave across the three months.

+ **- Work from Home %:**  Analyzing the percentage of days an employee worked remotely across the three months.

+ **- Total Working Days:**  Count of total working days across the three months.

+ **- Sick Leave Count:**  Count of sick leave instances across the three months.

+ **- Present Days:**  Count of days when the employee was present in the office across the three months.

 **Tools and Technologies Used**
 ---
 **Tools:**  Power BI, Excel